centreon/centreon-clapi/doc/user/objects/contacts.rst

 ldap_dn	                   LDAP domain name enable_notifications	   *1* when notification is enable, *0* otherwise
-autologin_key	           Used for auto login
+autologin_key	           Used for auto login template				   Name of the template to apply to the contact
 ========================== ============================================================================================

 .. note::